-But now that UK scientists from the University of Cambridge have grown black truffles in the inoculated soil of Monmouthshire, Wales, which, admittedly, is much more temperate than Minnesota, but is still by far the furthest north they have ever grown, it’s only a matter of time before we start growing them here, right?
+Scientists from the University of Cambridge have grown black truffles in the inoculated soil of Monmouthshire, Wales.
+This, admittedly, is much more temperate than Minnesota, but is still by far the furthest north they have ever grown.
+As the planet continues to warm, it is only a matter of time before our climate allows them to grow here as well.

 Read the published paper here: First harvest of Périgord black truffle in the UK as a result of climate change

-And, even in the age of science and technology, black truffles are still foraged the old-fashioned way.
+And, even in an age where agricultural is increasingly dominated by technology, black truffles are still foraged the old-fashioned way.
 Because of their unique growing habits (a symbiotic relationship with the oak tree at which they spread their fibers) they are not easily cultivated: Sniffing dogs and/or pigs are still the only way to find them.

 Which is most of the reason why they’re so expensive; a 2-4 pound black truffle found in Australia recently sold for over $2,000.